Australian Order of Battle for Vietnam 1962-1972

 HMAS Vendetta was the only Australian-built warship to serve

-see active service.
-During her one deployment, Vendetta steamed
+to see active service.
+During her one deployment, Vendetta

 6 Feb 67 - 11 Apr 71